afclopes/Data-Science-Portfolio/README.md

 Includes statements such as:
 - SELECT
 - FROM
-- WHERE
+- WHERE, HAVING, BETWEEN
 - LIMIT
-- GROUP BY
-- ORDER BY
+- GROUP BY, ORDER BY
-- HAVING
 - ROUND
 - DISTINCT
-- BETWEEN
-- OR
-- AND
+- OR, AND
 And also shows how to use artimethics and equality signs like:
 - *
 - LIKE, ILIKE, NOT LIKE